equalframework/equal-doc/docs/usage/routing.md

 # Router

-The Router `equal/route/Router.class.php` class handles routes located inside the `config/routing`folder.
+The Router `equal/route/Router.class.php` class handles routes located inside the `config/routing` folder.

+The routing mechanism is meant to route a request to the targeted controller.

 Structure of a route  :	`URI -> operation`